Board of Directors

 Denise Lok is a CPA,CA and Associate, Institute of Chartered Secretaries and Administrators in Canada.
 Ms. Lok is currently the Senior Manager, Corporate Finance of Baron Global Financial Canada Ltd. She has multiple years of experience in corporate finance and have served as director, CFO, and/or corporate secretaries for a number of Canadian listed companies.

-Denise is a member of Finance Committee
+Denise is a member of the Finance Committee

 Recruiting Board Members!